DmitryMyadzelets/epicx/journal/week 30.md

 ## Cylindrical shell
 Symbols:
 - $D$ - diameter of the cylinder, mm
-- $s$ - thikness of the cylinder's wall, mm
+- $s$ - thickness of the cylinder's wall, mm
 - $p$ - overpressure, MPa
 - $\sigma$ - allowable stress in the material, MPa
 - $\psi$ - welding factor (1 if no welding)